nek4life/pycharm-twilight/README.md

 ## Installation

  * OS X: Place Twilight.xml in ~/Library/Preferences/PyCharm10/colors/ and restart your IDE
+ * Linux: Place Twilight.xml in  ~/.PyCharm10/config/color and restart your IDE (thanks @thierrystiegler)
  * If anyone wants to send me directions for linux or Windows I'm game.

 <hr />